Intern Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for intern roles in Washington DC?

-J-1 is the most common visa for internships in DC, administered through designated sponsor organizations and typically used for structured programs at think tanks, nonprofits, and international institutions.
+J-1 visa is the most common visa for internships in DC, administered through designated sponsor organizations and typically used for structured programs at think tanks, nonprofits, and international institutions.
 F-1 students on OPT or CPT can also intern legally without requiring employer-filed sponsorship.
-H-1B is rarely used for internships given the cap, lottery, and specialty occupation requirements, but some employers convert strong interns to H-1B roles post-graduation.
+H-1B visa is rarely used for internships given the cap, lottery, and specialty occupation requirements, but some employers convert strong interns to H-1B roles post-graduation.

 How to find intern visa sponsorship jobs in Washington DC?